intel/llvm/sycl/doc/extensions/supported/sycl_ext_oneapi_backend_level_zero.md

 </td>
 <td>This API is available starting with revision 2 of this specification.

-Construct a SYCL buffer instance from a pointer to a Level Zero memory buffer.
+Construct a SYCL buffer instance from a pointer to a Level Zero memory allocation.
 The pointer must be the value returned from a previous call to <code>zeMemAllocShared()</code>, <code>zeMemAllocDevice()</code>, or <code>zeMemAllocHost()</code>.
-If pointer is the value returned from <code>zeMemAllocDevice()</code> or <code>zeMemAllocShared()</code> then SYCL context <code>Context</code> must be associated with a single device, matching the device used at the prior allocation.
+The input SYCL context <code>Context</code> must be associated with a single device, matching the device used at the prior allocation.
 The <code>Context</code> argument must be a valid SYCL context encapsulating a Level-Zero context, and the Level-Zero memory must be allocated on the same context.
-Created SYCL buffer can accessed on another contexts.
+Created SYCL buffer can be accessed in another contexts, not only in the provided input context.
 The <code>Ownership</code> input structure member specifies if the SYCL runtime should take ownership of the passed native handle.
 The default behavior is to transfer the ownership to the SYCL runtime.
 See section 4.4 for details.
-If the behavior is "transfer" then the runtime is going to free the input Level-Zero memory buffer.
+If the behavior is "transfer" then the runtime is going to free the input Level-Zero memory allocation.
 Synchronization rules for a buffer that is created with this API are described in Section 4.5</td>
 </tr><tr>
 <td>